AnswerDotAI/gpu.cpp/README.md

 ## Quick Start

-To build gpu.cpp, the system requirements are:
+To build gpu.cpp, you will need to have installed on your system:

 - `clang++` compiler installed with support for C++17.
 - `python3` and above, to run the script which downloads the Dawn shared library.
 - `make` to build the project.
-- *Only on Linux* systems, Vulkan drivers must be installed.
-If they are not installed (and you don't mind installing them), you can run `you can run `sudo apt install libvulkan1 mesa-vulkan-drivers vulkan-tools` to install them.
+- *Only on Linux systems* Vulkan drivers.
+If Vulkan is not installed, you can run `sudo apt install libvulkan1 mesa-vulkan-drivers vulkan-tools` to install them.

-The only package dependency of this library is a WebGPU implementation.
+The only library dependency of gpu.cpp is a WebGPU implementation.
 Currently we support the Dawn native backend, but we plan to support other targets and WebGPU implementations (web browsers or other native implementations such as wgpu).
 Currently we support MacOS, Linux, and Windows (via WSL).

-Optionally, Dawn can be built from scratch with gpu.cpp using the cmake build scripts provided, but this is only recommended for advanced users. cmake builds take much longer than using the provided precompiled Dawn shared library binary as it compiles the entire WebGPU C API implementation from scratch.
+Optionally, Dawn can be built from scratch with gpu.cpp using the cmake build scripts provided - see the `-cmake` targets in the Makefile.
+However, this is only recommended for advanced users. cmake builds take much longer than using the provided precompiled Dawn shared library binary as it compiles the entire WebGPU C API implementation from scratch.

 ### Building and Running